 Factors in a Florida High Net Worth Divorce

-- The future earning capacity of both spouses, taking a medical degree, medical license and a medical practice into account.
+- The future earning capacity of both spouses, taking a medical degree, medical license, and medical practice into account.
 Florida is one of the states which will almost always award some type of spousal support, and the physician’s future earning capacity may dictate spousal support to the non-physician spouse.

-- Art collections, country club or other club memberships, timeshares, vacation properties, expensive jewelry and furnishing and any other type of high net worth collection must be valuated and fairly divided during the Florida divorce.
+- Art collections, country club or other club memberships, timeshares, vacation properties, expensive jewelry and furnishing, and any other type of high net worth collection must be evaluated and fairly divided during the Florida divorce.

 - If there were postnuptial or prenuptial agreements, these agreements will be evaluated, and legally adhered to.

-- There may be extremely complex tax issues associated with a high net worth divorce, as well as one where a medical practice is involved.
+- There may be extremely complex tax issues associated with a high net-worth divorce, as well as one where medical practice is involved.
 These tax issues must be addressed prior to the completion of the divorce.

 When Assets are Hidden During a High Net Worth Divorce